TehMM/bailiikc/docs/CURRENT_IMPLEMENTATION.md

 # Current Scraper Implementation (Pre-SQLite)

 ## Overview
 The existing scraper targets the Cayman Islands Judicial website’s unreported judgments page.
-It pulls the published judgments CSV on each run, interprets the `Actions` column tokens, and drives Selenium/Playwright flows that issue the official `dl_bfile` AJAX requests to Box.com.
+It pulls the published judgments CSV on each run, interprets the `Actions` column tokens, and drives a Playwright-based flow (with legacy Selenium helpers unused in the current path) that issues the official `dl_bfile` AJAX requests to Box.com.
 Downloads, metadata, and resume information are stored entirely on disk using JSON/CSV files; SQLite and the new CSV sync scaffolding exist but are not yet used by the live pipeline.

 ## Key Modules
 - **app/main.py**: Flask web UI with forms for scrape/resume/reset actions, webhook endpoint, and routes for reports, exports, and file serving.
 Launches background scrape threads that call `run_scrape`.